danielk333/bigbrains/README.md

   4) Profit
 - If compiling:
   1) Lex the brainfuck code
-  2) Transform token stream to flat assembler (fasm) code
+  2) Transform token stream to a specific instruction set: c or assembler (fasm) code
-  3) Write fasm code to file and compile fasm code to machine code
+  3) Write instruction code to file and compile instructions to machine code
   4) Execute machine code at your convenience
   5) ????
   6) Profit